Mintbase/Grants-Program/applications/dot_marketplace.md

 ## Development Status :open_book:

-Dot Marketplace POC was conceptualised and developed during the Polkadot India hackathon.
+Dot Marketplace POC was conceptualised and developed during the Mintbase India hackathon.
 The roadmap listed below comprises of new features that would help take the POC to a minimum viable product (MVP).

-* Here's a link to our [Polkadot India Submission Video](https://youtu.be/xQNOkXQdDnQ)
+* Here's a link to our [Mintbase India Submission Video](https://youtu.be/xQNOkXQdDnQ)
 * We are in touch with Marcin and Raul from the Web 3 Grants and Treasuries team respectively